Recommended guidelines VoIP faxingFollow

 Faxing over IP has known limitations industry-wide based upon different technologies across carriers.
-There are many VoIP companies - including Bandwidth - who use T.38 for sending faxes over the internet; however, because calls typically traverse multiple carriers before terminating to their destination, T.38 faxes becomes vulnerable unless all carriers in the call flow support T.38 fax protocols.
+There are many VoIP companies, including Bandwidth, who use T.38 for sending faxes over the internet.
+However, because calls typically traverse multiple carriers before terminating to their destination, T.38 faxes becomes vulnerable unless all carriers in the call flow support T.38 fax protocols.

-To help mitigate this issue, Bandwidth suggests customers on fiber or high bandwidth Ethernet circuits to send fax traffic as uncompressed g711u.
+To help mitigate this issue, we suggests customers on fiber or high bandwidth Ethernet circuits to send fax traffic as uncompressed g711u.
 For customers on cable/DSL/T1/low bandwidth/low-reliability circuits, fax traffic should be sent as G711 and then ReINVITE to T.38, but be prepared to fall back to G711 a 488 SIP message is received.
 All codecs with compression will not work.
 Additionally, G711 still has issues with ECM (Error Correction Mode, which is not supported today), hang-up and will be limited to 9600 or 14.4k.